turingschool/curriculum/tutorials/performance/measuring.markdown

 ### Response Time

 Response time for an effective application should never go above half a second.
-If your cross that line, it's time to investigate ways to move some of the processing to asynchronous workers, cut down the number of queries, or cache data.
+If you're crossed that line, it's time to investigate ways to move some of the processing to asynchronous workers, cut down the number of queries, or cache data.

 ### Query Count